EddieHubCommunity/support/README.md

 - **Ans:** Check out the discussion on [this issue](https://github.com/EddieHubCommunity/support/issues/64) or on [this YouTube video](https://www.youtube.com/watch?v=iUZerHctTB8&t=1534s).

 - **Q6 How do I get started with open source?**
 - **Ans:** You can make your first pull request in this [repository](https://github.com/EddieHubCommunity/hacktoberfest-practice).
-Follow the instructions in the README, and don't forget – contributing to open source is not just about code – it's about collaboration, communication, and adding value.
+Follow the instructions in the README file.
+Don't forget, contributing to open source is not just about code but also collaboration, communication, and adding value.
 Don't be afraid to open an issue with a question :smiley:.
-If you have any trouble, you can ask questions in our Discord.
+If you have any trouble, you can post your questions in our [Discord](https://discord.gg/jmAcBy898Z)server.
 We have a channel for `first-timers` and `opensource`.

   **Here is a list of resources that also might help you start contributing to open source:**